TheOdinProject/curriculum/new_course/1_programming_fundementals/loops.md

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

  - If you'd like another overview of loops, read this [Ruby Explained: Iteration](https://www.eriktrautman.com/posts/ruby-explained-iteration) article.
-(Don't worry about the `#each` method described here; we'll get to that in the next lesson!)
+(Don't worry about the `#each` method described here; we'll get to that in an upcoming lesson!)
  - If you want yet another take, read [Skork's article on loops](https://skorks.com/2009/09/a-wealth-of-ruby-loops-and-iterators/).
 (Again, don't worry about the `#each` and `#each_with_index` methods here; they're coming up soon.)

 ### Knowledge Check